updated on 08 August 2023

 Commercial thinking can be developed in any employment setting, particularly if your role allows you access to the rationale for decisions made by your employer.
 For example, in the publishing industry, you might learn about the challenges faced by legacy media in light of the growth of social media.
 If you work in retail, arranging delivery and writing trade reports could develop your understanding of, seasonal demand or just-in-time purchasing principles.

-Another option is to consider the types of client that you would be dealing with in a corporate law firm and try to gain some experience with them (eg, in a bank or financial institution).
-If you can gain insight into how potential clients run their businesses, this will be a strong selling point at the interview stage.
+Another option is to consider the types of client that you’d be dealing with in a corporate law firm and try to gain some experience with them (eg, in a bank or financial institution).
+If you can gain insight into how potential clients run their businesses, this’ll be a strong selling point at the interview stage.

 Alternatively, think about how a corporate firm is run and the skills you need to work there (ie, working on large complex deals as part of a large team).
 Ultimately, what matters is that you learn about and understand the environments you work in.
 Even positions that appear low level can produce great commercial insight.
 It just depends on your mindset and how well you can showcase your business knowledge to a potential recruiter.

-For more on developing commercial awareness, head to LawCareers.Net’s commercial awareness hub page.
-There you’ll find our weekly commercial news round-ups, in-depth features, commercial case study, videos and more advice on developing this crucial skill.
+For more on developing commercial awareness, head to LawCareers.Net’s Commercial awareness hub page.
+There you’ll find our weekly commercial news round-ups, in-depth features, commercial case study podcast episodes, videos and more advice on developing this crucial skill.